Tending the Ache

 We do, however, understand that some things fall outside of our control, and to this end we offer the following:

-Unfortunately, we are unable to offer refunds come July 1
+Unfortunately, we are unable to offer refunds after May 1

 “Healing comes